hypergraphql/hypergraphql/sources/tutorial.md

 <br>

 The Geopolitical Ontology contains outgoing `owl:sameAs` links to both DBpedia and AGROVOC taxonomy.
-These links are critical to connecting the three datasets, and are captured in the schema within the type `SelfGoverning` (roughly corresponding to a country in teh Geopolitical Ontology), which includes fields `sameInDBpedia` and `sameInAgrovoc`, both mapped on the IRI `owl:sameAs`.
+These links are critical to connecting the three datasets, and are captured in the schema within the type `SelfGoverning` (roughly corresponding to "Country" in the Geopolitical Ontology), which includes fields `sameInDBpedia` and `sameInAgrovoc`, both mapped on the IRI `owl:sameAs`.
 Using these links one can naturally construct queries seamlessly spanning all three datasets and HyperGraphQL instances.
-Note, that since currently each instance individually applies strinct type checking, the Geopolitical Ontology had to be extended with the missing `rdf:type` assertions over the objects of `owl:sameAs` property.
-Consequently, each DBpedia identifier of a country had to be asserted as an instance of `dbo:Country` and each AGROVOC identifier as an instance of `skos:Concept`.
+Note, that since currently each instance applies individually strinct type checking on the values of the fields, the Geopolitical Ontology must be first extended with the missing `rdf:type` assertions over the objects of `owl:sameAs` property.
+Consequently, each DBpedia identifier of a country must be asserted as an instance of `dbo:Country` and each AGROVOC identifier as an instance of `skos:Concept`.
 This restriction should be likely relaxed in the future versions of HyperGraphQL.

-The working example of the this instance is embedded below.
+The working example of this instance is embedded below.